Arranging a funeral or cremation in Tennessee

 Can I pre-plan a funeral or cremation?
 How does Tennessee state law govern preneed plans?

-Another way of preplanning can be to document your wishes, investigate what the costs would be, and layaway the funds to cover this in a payable-on-death (POD) account.
+Another way of preplanning can be to document your wishes, investigate the costs, and lay away the funds to cover this in a payable-on-death (POD) account.
 With this kind of account (also known as a Totten Trust), a beneficiary is named who can withdraw the funds upon your death.
-This can make funeral planning easier for surviving family and the required funds are secure for when the need arises.
-Be sure to revisit and revise your plans and the costs from time-to-time.
+This can make funeral planning easier for surviving families and secure the required funds for when the need arises.
+Be sure to revisit and revise your plans and the costs from time to time.

 Investing funds in an irrevocable preneed account can protect these funds should you later fall subject to Medicaid eligibility.
 There is a $6000 limit to the amount you can have in a preneed funeral plan.